 Which is why you can see so many fractionated coconut oils (for external) are non-organic on the market.
 (Even the edible version of fractionated coconut oil like MCT oil is mostly non-organic.)

-Well, perhaps in the future more organic fractionated coconut oils will surface as the certification process becomes more standardized.
+Well, perhaps in the near future more organic fractionated coconut oils will surface as the certification process becomes more standardized.
 And of course, less costly for the product companies.

 Just to share my experience.
 I’m using non-organic fractionated coconut oil.
 It feels good on my skin and it helps protect my skin against UV since it contains solely saturated fats.